reallynotburner/Curiosity-Controller/README.md

 ## Wiring
 ###
 Using [Fritzing](https://fritzing.org/), a companion project of the [Arduino](https://www.arduino.cc/) movement, to document the physical orientation of all the wires that I'm putting in this thing.
-You can draw wires, place components in solderless breadboards, all visually and intuitively while you make real connects on your project.
-It then updates actual schematics and node trees that can be used to order real PCB's to buid the project more permanently.
+You can draw wires, place components in solderless breadboards, all visually and intuitively while you make real connections on your project.
+It generates schematics and node trees that can be used to order real PCB's to buid the project more permanently.

 ## Hardware